Learn about the must-have tools in my toolbox & how to invest in quality tools without breaking your budget.

 - Trim Nailgun

-For your convenience, I’ve created a list of all my tools in one spot here on Amazon (Look for the My Favorite Tools section).
+For your convenience, I’ve created a list of all my tools in one spot here.

 Remember, aim to buy a quality tool (especially power tools) that will last a lifetime.
 A cheap tool will either break or not have the power to complete the job you need it to do.
 However, you don’t need to buy contractor grade tools or break the bank to get a good tool.
 Look for mid-grade tools.